From a young age, I was drawn to the written word. I loved to read. Books informed me, transported me, and transformed me.

 These feelings aren't unusual.
 It is a natural, if frustrating, scenario, familiar to writers of all levels of experience.
 But, it can be enough to make you want to put down your pen.
 These sorts of doubts and frustrations can suck the joy out of our writing life.

-That's why I started Words Matter: to help other writers get the clarity, support, and perspective they need to invigorate their writing life.
+That's why I started Words Matter Creative Writing: to help other writers get the clarity, support, and perspective they need to invigorate their writing life.

 Through classes, seminars and workshops, critique groups, and one-on-one creative mentoring, I've helped energize, inspire, and inform the creative lives of hundreds of writers.

-Through my blog, podcast, and speaking engagements, I've been able to touch the lives of even more writers, from all around the world.
+Through my blog, videos, podcasts, and speaking engagements, I've been able to touch the lives of even more writers, from all around the world.

-I've helped soothe their frustrations and overcome their roadblocks.
+I've helped soothe their frustrations and provided tools to overcome their roadblocks.

 I can offer the same solutions to you.

 The next step is up to you.
-You've been given a trail to follow, but you have to take the next steps.
+You may feel lost, but there is a trail to follow.
+You just have to take the next steps.
 Don't spend another day alone in the creative wilderness.

 You have a story to tell, and your words matter...let me help you discover how to make them count.